glfw/glfw.github.io/faq.md

 On OS X, the Mach `mach_absolute_time` time source is used.

-On Unix-like operating systems using the X11 port, the POSIX `CLOCK_MONOTONIC` time source is used if available, with `gettimeofday` as a fallback.
+On Unix-like operating systems using the X11, Wayland and Mir ports, the POSIX `CLOCK_MONOTONIC` time source is used if available, with `gettimeofday` as a fallback.

 ### 2.12 - What window system APIs does GLFW use?

-On Windows, plain Win32 is used for window and input management, and WGL (with extensions) is used to create contexts.
+On Windows, plain Win32 is used for window and input management, and WGL or EGL to create OpenGL and OpenGL ES contexts.

-On OS X, Cocoa is used for window and input management, and NSOpenGL for context creation.
+On OS X, Cocoa is used for window and input management, and NSOpenGL to create OpenGL contexts.

-On Unix-like systems using the X Window System, the Xlib API is used for window and input management, the XRandR or XF86VidMode extension (if available) for display mode management, and GLX (with extensions) for context creation.
+On Unix-like systems using the X Window System, the Xlib API is used for window and input management, and GLX or EGL to create OpenGL and OpenGL ES contexts.

-There is also an EGL backend that works with the Win32 and Xlib APIs.
+On Linux systems using Wayland, the Wayland API is used for window and input management, and EGL to create OpenGL and OpenGL ES contexts.

+On Linux systems using Mir, the Mir API is used for window and input management, and EGL to create OpenGL and OpenGL ES contexts.

 ### 2.13 - Why doesn't your gl.h have the functions I need?